Tailbone Pain – Coccydynia Treatment & Symptoms

 Your physical therapist can teach you techniques for releasing tension near the coccyx.

-This may involve muscles energy technique to free a stuck coccyx or using a massage ball to relax tight muscles pulling on the tailbone.
+This may involve muscle energy technique to free a stuck coccyx or using a massage ball to relax tight muscles pulling on the tailbone.

 You may also benefit from stretches and mobility exercises that loosen up tight muscles in your hips, low back, and thighs.